Purposes beneficial to the community/Nga take whai hua mō te hapori

 Here are some examples of wording used by charitable organisations to show how they fit within the "beneficial to the community" charitable purpose.

-You should also read Charities Services information about Rules and the Charities Act 2005.
+You should also read Charities Services information about Charitable purpose and your rules.

 To be charitable under this category, the organisation's purpose must be: